Loading...

 Jeremy released 3 albums, 5 singles and then transitioned into acting.
 The lifespan of a Teen Idol is less than that of a used Kleenex, so he made a good move.

 Joey Lawrence came on the scene and busted out with HIS open shirt video and bubblegum pop hit of "Nothing My Love Can't Fix".
-I had known him from “Gimme a Break”, thought he was handsome, and actually adopted that open plaid shirt look at the time.
-“Influencer” indeed.
+I had known him from “Gimme a Break”, thought he was handsome, and I actually adopted that open plaid shirt, bare chest look at the time.
+Between Marky Mark and Joey … it was a thing.
+“Influencers” indeed.

 What really stands out about Joey’s music career is the promotional material, especially for the international market.
 The commercialization and sexualization of young pop stars have been forever and a day!
 Joey gets true props from me though from his role on “American Dreams” as an American Bandstand-type producer – I loved that series and thought it was great to see Joey as a handsome adult in a good role.